 The ideas for change needed to be radical in order to achieve the results they were aiming for.
 It was identified that the office lease the BHF were operating in was coming up for renewal, offering a great opportunity for change to take place.
 Initial suggestions included reducing the BHF’s London real estate footprint to use the remaining space more flexibly, and therefore not renewing the lease.
 Headquarters spaces could be used for working purposes on a hybrid model so the entire team is not there at the same time, as well as using the space to host more social events.

 In the background, discussions about the wider findings from our study were being explored with senior leaders.
 A number of options for the transition of the BHF’s office portfolio in the UK were discussed, all taking on board the transition to Smarter Working, using offices as hubs for most people and homes for some.
 There were a number of cultural, infrastructure and commercial obstacles that would need to be addressed in order for the benefits of the strategy to be realized.

 One critical element that needed immediate attention was the IT infrastructure.
 Like many organizations, IT wasn’t the BHF’s core business and its infrastructure had evolved organically with each department tending to do what made sense for it.
 Building on the BHF’s own thinking, our study supported the evolution to a more integrated collaborative solution centred around a Microsoft Teams platform.
 Over 18 months the infrastructure was rolled out, teams trained and a whole new digital way of working became the norm.

 Then came the pandemic.

 Fast forward to March 2020 and the pandemic forced the BHF’s employees to suddenly work remotely 100% of the time.
-The BHF wanted to use the pandemic to move forward with their Smart Working programme to prepare the organisation for a future way of working.
+The BHF wanted to use the pandemic to move forward with their Smart Working program to prepare the organization for a future way of working.